-Graded Assignments Assignment Description Percentage Assigned Reading & Documentary Unit Reflections (3) Upload one document with your reflection responses from the readings.
-Your document should meet the assigned word length requirement of at least 500 words.
+Graded Assignments Assignment Description Percentage Reading Reflections (2) Choose two novels you'd like to reflect upon (cannot overlap with your final selection).
+Your document should be least 500 words and analytical of the text.
 Be sure to include citations.
-Each unit reflection document is worth 20% of your grade for a total of 60% of the course points.
-60% Midterm Assignment (1) The midterm assignment will be an essay requiring you to incorporate the themes we've learned in the first half of the course and how they apply to a text we've explored in class.
+Each reflection document is worth 20% of your grade for a total of 40% of the course points.
+You can submit your reflections anytime before the end of the semester.
+The Dropbox for these assignments will open on the first day and close on April 28 ^{th.} 40% Group Discussions Students will be split into discussion groups on Fridays.
+I will come around, take attendance, engage students, and assess participation efforts.
+There is no way to "make up" class participation.
+While you don't HAVE to come and participate, you do if you want to earn the points.
+20% Midterm Assignment (1) The midterm assignment will be an essay requiring you to incorporate the themes we've learned in the first half of the course and how they apply to a text we've explored in class.
 The prompt will be posted at least one week in advance of the due date.
 You will have some time dedicated to completing this assignment where you will not be required to attend class or read.
 You should spend class time in the library researching your topic.
 Your midterm paper should be a minimum of 500 words and will be worth 20 points toward your final grade.
 20% Final Assignment (1) The final assignment is due on Canvas by April 27th at 11:59pm.
 The final assignment will be a comprehensive book review essay.
 You will choose one book from the seven we read and write a book review for a feminist audience.
 Without writing spoilers, you will discuss the merits and themes of the book and how gender studies concepts play a central role, Your final book review should be a minimum of 500 words and will be worth 20 points toward your final grade.
 20%

-Attendance
+Attendance: